 The tender opportunities will be open to any independent production company who meet the eligibility criteria and BBC Studios.
 These criteria will vary by programme, depending on the requirements of the show.

-Tendered titles are chosen by BBC commissioners based on a range of considerations, taking into account production and TX schedules, value for money and the opportunity for editorial review.
+Tendered titles are chosen by BBC commissioners based on a range of considerations, taking into account production and transmission schedules, value for money and the opportunity for editorial review.

 The BBC will retain the intellectual property rights (IP) to each of the programmes and will set out by title what the location requirements are.

 - The invitation to tender for Sports Personality of the Year is available to download from the Sport commissioning page.